Clémentine Dominé

 clem_fun_pic.jpeg

-At a high level, my research aims to understand how the brain learns and forms representations to perform complex tasks, such as continual, curriculum, and reversal learning, as well as the acquisition of structured knowledge.
-I develop mathematical frameworks grounded in deep learning theory to describe complex and adaptive learning mechanisms, addressing questions from both machine learning and cognitive science/neuroscience perspectives.
+My research lies at the intersection of theoretical neuroscience and theoretical machine learning.
+Broadly, I aim to understand how the brain learns and builds representations to carry out complex behaviors—such as continual, curriculum, and reversal learning, as well as the acquisition of structured knowledge.
+I develop mathematical frameworks rooted in deep learning theory to describe adaptive and complex learning mechanisms, addressing questions that bridge machine learning and cognitive neuroscience.

 Beyond my research, I am deeply involved in the academic community.
 I co-organize the UniReps : Unifying Representations in Neural Models workshop at NeurIPS , an event dedicated to fostering collaboration and dialogue between researchers working to unify our understanding of representations in biological and artificial neural networks. 🔵🔴